Lili St. Cyr: Retirement

 St. Cyr depleted the wealth she accumulated during her heyday.
 While interviewing her for his 1957 program, Mike Wallace stated she earned over $100,000 annually.
-Many women like her were not supported by their husbands or family.
 St. Cyr retired from the stage in the 1970s, and began a lingerie business that she retained an interest in until her death.
-Similar to Frederick's of Hollywood, the "Undie World of Lili St. Cyr" designs offered costuming for strippers, and excitement for ordinary women.
+Similar to Frederick's of Hollywood, the Undie World of Lili St. Cyr designs offered costuming for strippers in addition to lingerie for personal use.
 Her catalogs featured photos or drawings of her modeling each article, lavishly detailed descriptions, and hand-selected fabrics.
 Her marketing for "Scantie-Panties" advertised them as "perfect for street wear, stage or photography."
 Her later years were "quiet—just her and some cats in a modest Hollywood apartment."

 Personal life

-Although more obscure toward the end of her life, her name came up regularly in 1950s tabloids: stories of her many husbands, brawls over her, and her attempted suicides.
+Though less prominent toward the end of her life, her name came up regularly in 1950s tabloids: stories of her many husbands, brawls over her, and her attempted suicides.
 St. Cyr was married six times.
 Her best-known husbands were the motorcycle speedway rider Cordy Milne, musical-comedy actor and former ballet dancer Paul Valentine, restaurateur Armando Orsini, and actor Ted Jordan.

 Death

-St. Cyr died in Los Angeles, California, on January 29, 1999, aged 80.
-She never had children, but told Mike Wallace in an October 5, 1957, interview that had she wanted them she would have adopted.
+St. Cyr died in Los Angeles, California, on January 29, 1999, aged 81.
+She never had children, and told Mike Wallace in an October 5, 1957, interview that had she wanted them she would have adopted.